A characterization of some finite simple groups by their character codegrees: Projective special linear groups

-\textbf{Step $4$}.
-We have that $m=nf$ and $|N|=q^n$.
 Recall that if $X$ is a finite group and $A$ is an $X$-module, let $H^2(X,A)$ be the second cohomology group of $X$ with coefficients in $A$.
 It is well-known that $H^2(X,A)$ is nonzero if and only if there is a nonsplit extension of $A$ by $X.$ From \cite[Table I]{Bell}, we know that since $n\ge 5,$ $H^2(\SL_n(q),V)$ is trivial, where $V$ is the natural module for $\SL_n(q)$, except for the case $H\cong \SL_5(2)$.

 Assume that $H\cong \SL_5(2)$ and $N$ is not quasi-equivalent to the natural module for $H$ so that $G$ is isomorphic to the nonsplit extension $2^5.\GL_5(2)$ which is called the Dempwolff group and appears as a maximal subgroup of the Thompson sporadic simple group Th.
 By GAP \cite{GAP}, we can check that this group has a faithful irreducible character $\chi$ of degree $248=2^3\cdot 31.$ Clearly $\chi(1)/2^5$ is not a character degree of $H$ and thus this case cannot occur.
 By using GAP \cite{GAP}, we can also assume that $H\not\in\{\LL_5(2),\LL_6(2)\}$.